 Corporate interests are also clearly represented in the ICG.
-Carla Hills is the former head of the US Chamber of Commerce, the former director of the Chevron oil company and now the executive director of the Hills & Company consulting company.
-Chevron Texaco is one of the sponsors of the ICG.
+Karla Hills is the former head of the US Chamber of Commerce, ex-director of the Chevron oil company and now the executive director of the consulting firm Hills & Company.
+Chevron-Texaco is listed as one of the sponsors of the ICG.
 By a strange coincidence, Chevron has interests in the South Caucasus, especially in Azerbaijan.

 Dow Chemical, Silk Road Finance Ltd, BP, Anglo American PLC, Talisman Energy and many others are also corporately represented.